 We're available in twenty (20) states to start the 2022 season.
 We will look to add more next year!
-See ourpage for details on what states can play.
+See ourpage for details on which states can play.

 In order to be verfied as an eligible user, you must reside in an eligible state.
 After being cleared via ID verification, you will be required to be within the boundaries of an eligible state in order to make any transactions.
 For example, if you live in California, you will be eligible to play in site games.
 However, even if you live in California, if you travel outside of California and at the time you attempt to use the service are in an ineligible state, you will be prevented from making moves or depositing/withdrawing money.